Stivvo/clip/README.md

 -d: delete the content of the section

+-p: wait 1 sec (necessary to wait for cli-daemon.sh to rewrite in the selected section what your xclip buffer contains), use after -d to get just what you currently have in your xclip buffer

 ## other features

+xclip buffer contains the text you can paste

 you can use more than one option a the same time:

 example: clip 3 -ey gedit --> edit the section 3 with gedit, save it and then yank its content
+wrong: clip 3 -e -y gedit

 there are other options if you don't specify any section: